-In Ditto, you can export all the copy in a project to a JSON, CSV, or XML file.
+In Ditto, you can export all the copy in a project to a JSON or CSV file.
 This can be useful for a number of reasons:

 In the Ditto web app, open up a project and click on the Export icon in the top bar.
-You'll be able to toggle between formats (JSON, CSV, or XML) and configure other settings.
+You'll be able to toggle between formats (JSON or CSV) and configure other settings.
 Only copy that is not hidden in Ditto will get exported.

 You can also export your Component Library in Ditto by going to the Components tab and clicking the same Export icon in the top bar.